farisfaikar/Number-Game/README.md

 # Number Game
-Number Game is a game where players solve a 4-digit secret number combination using clever deductions
+Number Game is a game where players solve a 4-digit secret number combination using clever deductions!

 ## ✨ Demo